D09r/recon.py/README.md

  _  _   _  _   _
 |  (/_ (_ (_) | |
 ```
-Note: There is a limit of 100 API requests per day from a single IP address.
+Note: There is a 500 URLs limit per request for Google's SafeBrowsing lookup and 100 API requests per day from a single IP address for other tools lookup.

 Input file 'lookup_input.txt' should be:
  - a valid domain or subdomain or an URL